ptshih/petershih/webpack/README.md

-This directory contains files used by webpack.
+This directory contains files used by Webpack.